Boilermate

 and including the 'Boilermate A Class' were good at what they were

-understand and tackle a repair and spares can be a little pricey.
+understand and tackle a repair.
+Spares can be a little pricey.

 The new generation of Boilermate